 For kidney disease diagnosis, you might also need certain tests (blood, urine and imaging ) and possibly procedures to determine how severe your kidney disease is.

 When you have kidney failure, your kidneys have stopped working well enough for you to live without treatment.
 There is no cure for kidney failure, but with treatment many people with kidney failure are able to keep doing activities they want or need to do.
-Talk to your provider about which treatment is best for you.
+Talk to your clinician about which treatment is best for you.

 Dialysis is a treatment that uses a machine to clean your blood.
 There are in-center dialysis locations and at home options that we discuss below.